Lito-Frito/LPTHW3-Ex-45/README.md

 python3 ex45.py
 ```
 And that's it!
 The game should run.
 Have fun and feel free to reach out if there's any bugs.

+## Acknowledgments

+* TaylorSMarks for the PlaySound library; you're a real one
+* jovalle for helping fix a bug with using PlaySound in a dir whose name has spaces in it
+* Zed Shaw for making LPTHW; you're 80% of why I'll get a job as an engineer one day